Be inspired, be challenged, be entertained.

 Dr Susan Orgill is a leading Australian soil scientist with over 20 years’ experience in research, policy, sustainability, and regenerative agriculture.
 As Chief Scientist at Impact Ag Australia, she specialises in soil health, carbon farming, and climate-resilient agriculture.
 Dr Orgill has led national and international R&D projects, developed soil carbon methodologies, and contributed to global sustainability initiatives.
 Her work delivers science-backed solutions that enhance productivity, resilience, and natural capital outcomes.

-Sarah Schmude
+Sara Schmude

 Natural Capital Project Manager, Impact Ag Australia